AndrewCRMartin/JSAV/README.md

 CSS Control
 -----------

-The overall JSAV component is wrapped in <div> with the ID specified in the call.
+The overall JSAV component is wrapped in a div with the ID specified in the call.
-Within this there are two <div>s
+Within this there are two divs
 - the first displays the alignment and has class='JSAVDisplay'
 - the second displays the controls and has class='JSAVControls'